 Forced marriages and rape are very common in Canada.
 Only 1 out of 3 Canadians know what sexual consent means.
 No wonder, I have to be very careful around Canadian men.
 I have learned that some of them can force you and then shift blame on you.

 In my opinion, if you were to put every piece of the puzzle together, you can clearly see how Canada is allowing for forced marriages.
+The system is not really set up to prevent forced marriages.

 Here are some helpful articles: